“Differential expression” integrates many useful lipid-focused analyses for identifying significant lipid species or lipid characteristics.

 After running the above code, a SummarizedExperiment object deChar_se will be returned containing the analysis results.
 This object can be used as input for plotting and further analyses such as dimension reduction, and hierarchical clustering.

-deChar_se includes the input abundance data, lipid characteristic table, group information table, analysis results, and some some setting of input parameters.
+deChar_se includes the input abundance data, lipid characteristic table, group information table, analysis results, and input parameter settings.
 You can view the data in deChar_se by LipidSigR::extract_summarized_experiment.

 Next, you can plot the differential expression analysis result by LipidSigR::plot_deChar_twoGroup.
 For multi-group data, please use LipidSigR::plot_deChar_multiGroup.